Award winning urological care in Richmond, Virginia

 Retreat Doctors' Hospital's center for urological health is the destination for urological care for men and women serving Richmond and Central Virginia.
 Recognized by Healthgrades as a Top 100 Hospital for Prostate Surgery, our Center for Urology brings the latest innovations in urologic care to the residents of Central Virginia.

 Find out how healthy you are by taking our free health risk assessments:

 Expertise and advanced technology

 Our board-certified physicians and urology specialists have more than 75 years of combined experience.
-We are honored to be the recipients of the Healthgrades 2018 Prostate Surgery Excellence award and a Five-Star Recipient for Prostate Removal Surgery.
+We are honored to be the recipient of Healthgrades Prostate Surgery Excellence award and a Five-Star Recipient for Prostate Removal Surgery.
 By combining expertise and advanced technology, we ensure patients receive the best possible surgical outcomes.

 As part of the Virginia Institute of Robotic Surgery, the da Vinci® Surgical System at Retreat Doctors' Hospital enables our skilled surgeons to have 3D enhanced vision of the surgical area, providing them with superior vision, precision and control during your procedure.
 Minimally-invasive robotic surgery provides many benefits to our patients including: